Intracto/buildozer/README.md

         └── …
 ```

-## Using your own folder structure
+## Customizing the folder structure

 Buildozer uses a `.buildozerrc` configuration file which uses the yaml syntax and defines which paths are used.
 By default, this file looks like this: